theoVasilas/Pixalation_project/README.md

 # Embeded_systems
 Pixalation_project
-in these project there has been several improvments and haw been mesured with ARMulator program
+The project implicates several improvements for educational purposes and the performances has been measured with ARMulator program